 No. The Pathways Program is a special program designed for those students who are

 interested in making a transfer commitment at an early stage of their community college

 At many partner institutions the academic program pathways are limited.
 At the same time, Juniata will consider students from a partner community college who wish to be considered as a transfer student through the traditional process.

 What about dual enrollment credits I earned while in high school?

 While credits from dual enrollment programs might be transferred in, their applicability to the courses outlined in the Academic Roadmap will be assessed to determine what course requirements still need to be met.
-The Juniata Pathways Program contact can help you navigate the dual enrollment courses.
+The Juniata Pathways Program Counselor can help you navigate the dual enrollment courses.

 Who is my Juniata counselor while I am a student at my community college?